swatimishra02/Face-recognition-attendance-system/README.md

 - Use the provided user interface to perform various tasks such as enrolling new faces, updating the face database, and viewing attendance records.
 - The system will continuously monitor the camera or specified image/video source for faces.
 When a face is detected, it will compare it with known faces in the database and mark attendance if a match is found.
 - Attendance records will be logged in the specified file, including the date, time, and the name or identifier of the individual.

+## Future Scope

+-As this code is developed, new features will be added, The main one being authenticity in face recognition.
+This application will bw connected with an OxyMeter made with IoT technology, which will authenticate the user being present in real time by reading their fingerprint and displaying their oxygen level.

+This project is done and is in use in **IoT lab.
+KIIT**